 LUX: Is London still a global wine hub?

-ABS: Unquestionably.
+Adam Brett-Smith: Unquestionably.
 The culture of trading, of restlessness, of expertise, of understanding is perhaps stronger now than ever before.
 Napoleon called us “une nation de boutiquiers,” (a nation of shopkeepers) I suspect he felt this was an insult, we took and still take it as a compliment.

 Read next: The hottest new property in Knightsbridge